Free-ranging dog: Origin

 Dogs living with humans is a dynamic relationship, with a large proportion of the dog population losing contact with humans at some stage over time.
 This loss of contact first occurred after domestication and has reoccurred throughout history.

-The global dog population is estimated to be 900 million and rising.
-Although it is said that the "dog is man's best friend" for the 17–24% of dogs that live as pets in the developed countries, in the developing world pet dogs are uncommon but there are many village, community or feral dogs.
+The global dog population is estimated to be around 900 million and rising.
+Although it is said that the "dog is man's best friend" for the 17–24% of dogs that live as pets in the developed countries, in the developing world pet dogs are uncommon, with there instead being many village, community, or feral dogs.
 Most of these dogs live out their lives as scavengers and have never been owned by humans, with one study showing their most common response when approached by strangers is to run away (52%) or respond aggressively (11%).
-Little is known about these dogs, or the dogs in developed countries that are feral, stray or that are in shelters, as the majority of modern research on dog cognition has focused on pet dogs living in human homes.
+Little is known about these dogs, or the dogs in developed countries that are feral, stray, or that are in shelters, as the majority of modern research on dog cognition has focused on pet dogs living in human homes.

 Factors leading to stray dogs

 Stray dogs are dogs without an owner.
 While the term stray dog is sometimes used to refer specifically to dogs which have been lost, in a more general sense a stray dog is any unowned free-ranging dog.
 Four Paws defines stray animals as "those animals who are either born on the streets or have become homeless due to abandonment".
 Several factors lead to the existence of stray dogs.
-In some cases, the problem originates in the past, with the dogs having lived on the streets for many generations.
+In some cases, the dogs have lived on the streets for many generations.
 Such dogs are born on the streets, having never been owned, and live in a feral or semi-feral state.
 Other stray dogs have been previously owned and ended on the streets because they were abandoned by their owners, either at birth (when the owners could not accommodate a litter) or at a later time, especially if the owners faced economic challenges, lifestyle changes, or health issues.
 Some owners abandon their working dogs if they are dissatisfied with their performance.
 Dogs can also end up as strays in cases of natural disasters, armed conflicts or other calamities.